HumayounBaig/Mobile-Flashcards/README.md

 1. Run `yarn install`
 2. Then run `expo start` to start the development server at run the project is a device or simulator

+> If you get and error on expo start you can install expo by running `npm install expo-cli --global`.
+Or for further reading about expo visit [expo.io's website](https://expo.io/learn)

 # Modules Used
 1. `react-navigation`